 Spend an evening at Lovers Leap

-Legend has it that two star-crossed lovers once leapt from this clifftop spot in St Elizabeth to escape the clutches of an evil slave master who was trying to separate them.
+Legend has it that two star-crossed lovers once leaped from this clifftop spot in St Elizabeth to escape the clutches of an evil slave master who was trying to separate them.
 Today, the 1700-foot clifftop has been developed as a major tourist attraction with a lighthouse, a restaurant and an observation deck.
 Visitors can take guided tours of the area and join in with special celebrations held on Sunday nights.

 Scale a waterfall together

 Dunn’s River Falls near Ocho Rios is one of the most famous natural attractions in the world.
 Part of the fun is holding hands with your fellow visitors and climbing to the top of the waterfall in a ‘human chain’ that’s led by an experienced guide.
 The not-so-daring can walk alongside the falls.
 Whichever way you get there you’ll be able to snap some great photos together when you’re at the top.